Overview

 Moisturizer

-Ceramide-based moisturizer on the body and face at least once daily
+Ceramide-based moisturizer on the body and face (except scalp) at least once daily

-Ceramide-based, moisturizer on the body and face at least once daily
+Ceramide-based moisturizer on the body and face (except scalp) at least once daily

 Limit direct exposure to sunlight

-Wear protective clothing and broad-spectrum sunscreen (SPF ≥30)
+Wear protective clothing and broad-spectrum UVA/UVB sunscreen (SPF ≥30)

-Wear protective clothing and broad-spectrum sunscreen (SPF ≥30)
+Wear protective clothing and broad-spectrum UVA/UVB sunscreen (SPF ≥30)

 Antiseptic skin cleanser

-Chlorhexidine 4% wash on fingernails and toenails for paronychia
+Chlorhexidine 4% wash on the hands and feet once daily for paronychia

 At the time of prespecified interim analysis, COCOON prophylactic skincare management significantly reduced the incidence of grade ≥2 dermatologic ARs vs standard skincare management3